Longwater1234/WedemyServer/README.md

 # WedemyServer

 Backend repo.
 A Springboot + Vue.js 3 clone of Udemy.
+With PayPal and CreditCard checkout (both powered by ** Braintree**).
 Uses Spring Session (stored in Redis) + Spring Security, for handling auth, _instead of_ stateless JWT Tokens.
-Please note, CSRF protection is ENABLED in the Security Config.
+Please note, CSRF protection is ENABLED in Security Config.

 ## Requirements